-An alternative solution could be to generate starting from Γ alternative solution could be to generate. - An alternative solution could be to generate, starting from Γ , all its logical consequences by applying a set of rules.
+An alternative solution could be to generate, starting from Γ , all

+An alternative solution could be to generate, starting from Γ , all its logical consequences by applying a set of rules.

 Checking logical consequence

 Propositional logic: The method based on truth tables can be used to check logical consequence by enumerating all the interpretations of Γ and φ and checking if every time all the formulas in Γ are true then φ is also true.
 This is possible because, when Γ is finite then there are a finite number of interpretations.